noahehall/nim/yolowurl/yolowurl.md

   - forward declaration: the function signature without a body
 - procs without parameters can omit the paranthesis in the difinition
 - you can overload procedures by assigning the same name to procedures with different parameter signatures

+## loops and iterators

+- iterating over an object with one item
+  - nim uses the `items` iterator
+- iterating over an object with two items
+  - nim uses the `pairs` iterator